alexhsamuel/supdoc/README.md

 3. A JSON-based format for representing the API documentation for a code module.

-4. A dynamic web UI for browsing the API documentation, responsible for presentation aspects.
+4. User interfaces for browsing the API documentation, responsible for presentation aspects.